zio/zio-kafka/docs/partition-assignment-and-offset-retrieval.md

 | Offsets in Kafka, start at earliest message if no offset committed | `OffsetRetrieval.Auto(AutoOffsetStrategy.Earliest)`                          |
 | Manual/external offset storage                                     | `Manual(getOffsets: Set[TopicPartition] => Task[Map[TopicPartition, Long]])` |

-For manual offset retrieval, the `getOffsets` function will be called for each topic-partition that is assigned to the consumer, either via Kafka's rebalancing or via a manual assignment.
+For manual offset retrieval, the `getOffsets` function is called for each topic-partition that is assigned to the consumer, either via Kafka's rebalancing or via a manual assignment.